Listed below are details of upcoming network events as well as summaries of past meetings and events.

 Topic: What’s new in sexual health – locally and nationally

-Guest Presenters: Attendees from the Sexual Health Conference in Adelaide will present a wrap up of the conference.
-A presentation from the Diversity Group, Shepparton and Way Out, Wodonga.
-An update on what’s happening at Rumbalara in Aboriginal sexual health work.
-An update from CERSH on a sexual health messaging campaign for rural communities.
+Guest Presenters: Attendees from the Sexual Health Conference in Adelaide presented a wrap up of the conference.
+This was followed by a presentation from the Diversity Group, Shepparton and Way Out, Wodonga.
+The group then heard an update on what’s happening at Rumbalara in Aboriginal sexual health work and an update from CERSH on a sexual health messaging campaign for rural communities.

 Wednesday 24 August 2016